Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/basic-navigation/index.md

 - ___All Entities___: Select to view all metadata entities associated with your {{< glossary_link display="collection" id="collection" >}}.
 - ___Unlinked Entities___: Select to view all metadata entities that are currently not linked to any properties.

-Below this, there is a row of buttons which allow you to navigate through pages of results, with 10 results appearing on each page.
+Below this, there is pagination which allows you to navigate through results, with 10 results appearing per page.

 <br>